krishaamer/green-filter-research/research/literature/sustainability.md

 Stefan Klebert (2022).
 Carbon-neutral manufacturing is possible: Here’s how. *World Economic Forum*.

 Stern, Nicholas (2022).
 Towards a carbon neutral economy: How government should respond to market failures and market absence. *Journal of Government and Economics*, 6, p.
 100036, doi:[10.1016/j.jge.2022.100036](https://doi.org/10.1016/j.jge.2022.100036).

+Switch2Green (2023).
+The EU Green Deal a roadmap to sustainable economies.

 TED (2018).
 A healthy economy should be designed to thrive, not grow \| Kate Raworth.